expln/metamath-lamp/docs/guide.md

 * Now create the proof.
   To do this, you add other statements and repeatedly unify them until the goal is completely proven.
-  You can create the proof bottom-up, top-down, middle-out, or whatever other order makes sense to you.
+  You can create the proof backwards from the goal, forwards towards the goal, or in whatever other order makes sense to you.
 * Copy the compressed proof of the goal into the clipboard.
   You can do this by selecting the green checkmark next to the goal to show the compressed proof, then press copy.